Huikie/Journal/README.md

 ## Explanation of the app
 For this project, I've created an app that represents a journal.
 In this app, you can add new journal entries and see journal entries that you added before.
 A journal entry consists of the date/timestamp of the entry, the entry contents and an emoji reprenting your mood at the time of the entry.

+> !!
+When testing the app make sure to first use the floating action button to add a journal, because the database will be empty then.

 ## Implemented extra's
 - When the user creates a journal entry and he/she chooses a mood, feedback is given on which mood the user chose.